HenricWu/henricwu.github.io/_teaching/2024-autumn-teaching-1.md

 **Institution**: Shanghai Maritime University **Level**: Graduate (Master's level)

-In the spring semester of 2023, I served as the **course lecturer** for the postgraduate course **"Maritime Big Data Technologies"** at **Shanghai Maritime University**.
+In the autumn semester of 2024, I served as the **course lecturer** for the postgraduate course **"Maritime Big Data Technologies"** at **Shanghai Maritime University**.
 The course focused on the theoretical foundation and applied methods of data-driven technologies in the modern shipping industry.
 It emphasized the integration of **computer vision techniques and AIS (Automatic Identification System) data**, aiming to provide students with a solid understanding of how multi-source data fusion can enhance maritime situational awareness and decision-making.

 ### Key Responsibilities